Stations of the Cross: Contemporary usage

-In the Roman Catholic Church, the devotion may be conducted personally by the faithful, making their way from one station to another and saying the prayers, or by having an officiating celebrant move from cross to cross while the faithful make the responses.
-The stations themselves must consist of, at the very least, fourteen wooden crosses—pictures alone do not suffice—and they must be blessed by someone with the authority to erect stations.
+In the Roman Catholic Church, the devotion may be conducted personally by the faithful, making their way from one station to another and saying the prayers, or by having an officiating prayer leader move with the faithful from cross to cross while the faithful make the responses.
+The stations themselves must consist of, at the very least, fourteen wooden crosses—pictures alone do not suffice — and they must be blessed by someone with the authority to erect stations.

 Pope John Paul II led an annual public prayer of the Stations of the Cross at the Roman Colosseum on Good Friday.
 Originally, the pope himself carried the cross from station to station, but in his last years when age and infirmity limited his strength, John Paul presided over the celebration from a stage on the Palatine Hill, while others carried the cross.
 Just days prior to his death in 2005, Pope John Paul II observed the Stations of the Cross from his private chapel.
 Each year a different person is invited to write the meditation texts for the Stations.
 Past composers of the Papal Stations include several non-Catholics.
 The pope himself wrote the texts for the Great Jubilee in 2000 and used the traditional Stations.

 The celebration of the Stations of the Cross is especially common on the Fridays of Lent, especially Good Friday.
 Community celebrations are usually accompanied by various songs and prayers.
 Particularly common as musical accompaniment is the Stabat Mater of which a few verses are sung between each station.
 At the end of each station the Adoramus Te is sometimes sung.
 The Alleluia is also sung, except during Lent.

-Structurally, Mel Gibson's 2004 film, The Passion of the Christ, follows the Stations of the Cross.